Last Updated on September 23, 2022.

-- Quite a few hedgehog books and owners recommend the use of rubber or leather gloves when handling hedgehogs, but gloves are NOT a necessary part of hedgie handling.
+- Quite a few hedgehog books and owners recommend the use of rubber or leather gloves when handling hedgehogs, but gloves are NOT a necessary part of hedgehog handling.

 - The rationale behind using gloves is so that you will be more comfortable handling your pet and that the spines will not poke you.

-- We teach all of our customers how to handle our hedgie babies without gloves.
-The hedgehog can get more comfortable with your movements and you won’t be as fearful of its movements.
+- We teach all of our customers how to handle our hedgehog babies without gloves.
+The hedgehog can get more comfortable with your scent and movements and you won’t be as fearful of its movements.

-- However, using gloves to learn how to pick up your hedgie is better than not handling your hedgehog at all, or not having the confidence to pick up your hedgehog properly.
+- However, using gloves to learn how to pick up your hedgehog is better than not handling your hedgehog at all, or not having the confidence to pick up your hedgehog properly.

 - We suggest using cotton gardening gloves with rubber coated palms and fingers or very thin leather gloves.